AndrewSotnikow/SarigatoPremiumExpandVideo/README.md

 * Stage 1 - game
 * Stage 2 - repeat game

-This project created with Sataku JS framework, Vanilla JavaScript, SASS and HTML.
+This project is created using the Sataku JS framework, Vanilla JavaScript, SASS and HTML.
 Sataku JS framework is used to setup creation on a server.

 ## Table of contents